databricks/databricks-vscode/CONTRIBUTING.md

 #### Previewing SSH client and server changes

-SSH uses a local client and a Linux server uploaded to the workspace. `./task build` only builds the local CLI; use `./task snapshot-release` to build matching clients and Linux server archives.
+SSH uses a local client and a Linux server uploaded to the workspace. `./task build` only builds the local CLI; use `./task snapshot-release` to build the Linux server archives.
 This requires the CLI repository's GoReleaser setup.

 Set the absolute CLI checkout path, then build the snapshot: